HRashidi/webpay-bahamta/README.md

 # webpay-bahamta

-This a lib to handle payment from bahamta
+This is a lib to handle payment from bahamta